-If you’re a jam band fanatic, Denver is the place to be this summer, with must-see concerts from Phish, The String Cheese Incident, Blues Traveler, The Avett Brothers and many more.
+If you’re a jam band fanatic, Denver is the place to be this summer with must-see concerts from the Avett Brothers, Greensky Bluegrass, Phish and many more.

 Of course, the scene is nothing new here.
 Ever since The Grateful Dead (the original jam band) started playing the famed Red Rocks Amphitheatre in the late 1970s, the Denver area has been a hotspot for great music and great times.
 This summer in The Mile High City is shaping up to be one long, strange — and fun — trip.

 Described by one reviewer as "the love child of a rootsy bluegrass quintet and a funky jam band," this group's unique "jamgrass" sound is one you won't want to miss.
 This year Greensky Bluegrass is joined at Red Rocks by Portland, Ore., quintet Fruition.

 Not as good as the real thing — but close!
 Shakedown Street is one of the world's best Grateful Dead tribute bands and they call the Rocky Mountain Front Range home.
 You can find them jamming the night away at various venues throughout the area all summer long.

 JAM BAND HOT SPOTS TO VISIT WHILE YOU'RE IN TOWN